I. OBJECTIVE & PURPOSE

 III.
 STATEMENT OF POLICY

-The University of North Florida, Board of Trustees (the “Board”) has delegated to the President of the University the authority to operate and administer the University in accordance with applicable law, and with the resolutions, regulations and policies of the Board and of the Board of Governors of the State University System and has also delegated to the President, the Vice President and Assistant Vice President for Administration and Finance, the University Controller and Assistant Controller, and the University Treasurer the specific authority to perform banking transactions.
+The University of North Florida, Board of Trustees (the "Board") has delegated to the President of the University the authority to operate and administer the University in accordance with applicable law, and with the resolutions, regulations and policies of the Board and of the Board of Governors of the State University System and has also delegated to the President, the Vice President and Associate Vice President for Administration and Finance, the University Controller and Assistant Controller, and the University Treasurer the specific authority to perform banking transactions.